fathzer-yasl/yasl-firebase/README.md

        appId: "1:1234567890:web:abcdefg"
      };
      ```
-   - **WARNING:** The `export` keyword will be probably missing in the copied config object, add it, it is important.
+   - **WARNING:** The beginning of the first line `window.firebaseConfig` will be probably different in the copied config object, change it, it is important.
    - **WARNING:** Do not commit this file to version control or expose the application on the web without restricting your API key access (see below).

 5. Optionally, **Enable your domain in Firebase Authentication panel**